 Johana is from Kenya.
+He has 3 children.
 He needs a loan of $375 to purchase inventory for his shop.

 Johana Kwambai sells perishable and non-perishable goods in his retail shop.
 Due to the rural location of his business and rain, there can be damage to the roads making it difficult to receive additional inventory.
 Johana wants a World Vision loan to supplement his income and purchase additional inventory, so he can better serve his clients.

 With additional profits, Johana will be able to improve the living standards for his family.
 Not only will he able to better provide for his family, but provide for his community a central place to do their shopping for food.

 Retail is a quick and scalable way to begin earning a profit.
 Many entrepreneurs begin with stalls at markets or even at home and need a loan to expand or increase their inventory.
 Others may be ready to open a small store.
 Goods purchased from loan funds range from clothing, grocery or sundry items to jewelry, candy, perfume or health and beauty supplies.
 Loans in the commerce sector account for around 33% of our loans.